khelz424/Financial-Project/README.md

 ![Screenshot (28)](https://github.com/khelz424/Financial-Project/assets/141655852/f37c1f02-3d14-4363-ab02-78386075c1fa)

-VISUAL 1: Average Of Manufacturing and Sale Price by Product
+VISUAL 5.1: Average Of Manufacturing and Sale Price by Product

-I chose a clustered column chart to provide a comparison of the avaerage manufacturing and sales price.
+I chose a Clustered Column chart to provide a comparison of the avaerage manufacturing and sales price.

-VISUAL 2: Mark Up by Product
+VISUAL 5.2: Mark Up by Product

-I chose a line chart to showcase information about the mark up of each product.
+I chose a Line chart to showcase information about the mark up of each product.

 SLICER 1: Year,Quarter,Month